devmount/stunden-check/README.md

-php artisan config:cache # combine all configuration files into a single, cached file php artisan route:cache  # reduce all route registrations into a single method call within a cached file php artisan view:cache   # precompile all blade views
+php artisan config:cache # combine all configuration files into a single, cached file php artisan route:cache  # reduce all route registrations into a single method call within a cached file php artisan view:cache   # precompile all blade views npm run build
 ```

 In `.env` set `APP_DEBUG` to false and `APP_URL` to your production url.
 Change more values if needed.

+The webserver should be configured to serve the `public/` directory as root.

 ## License